BerndFranzen/Lite-HAMMR/README.md

 Q&A
 ===
-Q: How can I create custom teams?

-A: Just edit the CONIFG-Teams.csv file and add whatever you want to have an analysis for.
-You need to add the DefId as specified in the game itself.

-Q: How do I know what is the DefId for a certain char?

-A: On each run, the script will create a file called GAME-NameMapping.htm that shows the display name and the corresponding DefId of each character and ship

-Q: In the CONFIG-Accounts.csv there are 2 allycodes, do I have to provide 2 allycodes as well?

-A: No, that's only required if you're also doing statistics for a partner or want to find out more about your current GA opponent.

 Q: Why does an MMScore of a character drop although I modded according to the recommendations?

 A: Because it's Meta and this is constantly changing so you may need to re-mod from time to time.

-Q: Speed, speed, speed, but what about characters like Merrin that do not take speed from their mods?

-A: That's what we implemented "Need4Speed" for, the corresponding config file contains those characters that don't need speed on their mods so having 0 speed on them will not turn down their MMSCore.

 Q: When I try to run the script on Windows I get an error preventing the execution because it's not signed.